ikn/gw2-tools/gw2-dpsreport/README.gw2-dpsreport.md

 Run `gw2-dpsreport --help` to print usage information.

-# Wish list
+# Possible additions

+Just some notes on how the program could be improved.
+I don't plan to ever implement any of these.

 - option to upload the 'best attempt' for failed encounters (`--on-failure=best`) (but this would require parsing, or uploading, every log for the day)
 - don't print an extra newline with no logs and `--clipboard'
 - use pipes, not temporary files (restart upload on decompress/compress error)
-- better error checking and logging with verbosity option
+- better logging with verbosity option
 - environment variable to change the day start/end time
 - environment variable to change the temp dir used for compression
 - environment variable to adjust non-custom small-file thresholds